 Sorry, but this is only available to Google employees at the moment.
 Make sure you've joined the chromeos-team group.

 Remote trybots allow you to perform a trybot run of multiple configs/boards in parallel on remote servers.
-A trybot allows you to emulate a buildbot run with a set of your changes.
-The changes are patched to tip of tree (TOT).
-It supports running of Paladin, incremental, and full buildbot configurations.
+A trybot allows you to emulate a cbuildbot run with a set of your changes.
+The changes are patched to tip of tree (ToT).

 It supports patching of both gerrit CL's and changes you've committed locally but haven't uploaded.

 The remote trybot waterfall is located at https://uberchromegw.corp.google.com/i/chromiumos.tryserver.

 Run the following from within your repo source checkout: